 i Advait R. Aiyer

-Previously, I worked as a J-PAL Research Associate at the Behavioral Development Lab.
+Prior to graduate school, I worked as a J-PAL Research Associate at the Behavioral Development Lab.
 I earned an MS in Economics from the New School for Social Research and a BSc. in Economics, Mathematics, and Statistics from St. Joseph's College, Bangalore University.

 Please find my CV here.